 - The image of the character 7 in a black background can be represented as an intensity pattern of numbers.
-A map of such representation is a matrix that stores the values of the intensities as illustrated on the graphic to the right. - The white regions have the highest intensity (with values of 255) while the black background has the lowest intensity (with values of 0). - A digital representation of 7 can therefore be an 8 × 8 -pixel array (matrix) of numbers ranging from 0 to 255.
+A map of such a representation is a matrix that stores the values of the intensities as illustrated on the graphic to the right. - The white regions have the highest intensity with values of 255, while the black background has the lowest intensity, with values of 0. - A digital representation of 7 can therefore be thought of as an 8×8 - pixel array (matrix) of numbers ranging from 0 to 255.
+This data can be store in 1 byte of information.